17 confirmed COVID-19 cases reported in Reno County

 RENO COUNTY, Kan.
 (KSNW) – The Reno County Health Department confirmed 17 COVID-19 positive cases in the county Wednesday evening.

-The most recent positive case involves a a man in his forties with a known person to person exposure.
-Reno County Health Department said that he is currently in home isolation.
+The most recent positive case involves a man in his 40S with a known person to person exposure.
+The health department said that he is currently in home isolation.

 The Reno County Health Department reported that six confirmed cases of COVID-19 in the county have reported complete recovery.